GiovanniGaddi/Project5_DistributedLearning/RUN_GUIDE.md

 - python train_and_test.py

 ### Available Arguments
 - `-h, --help`: Show help for arguments and exit.
+- `-c, --config`: Configuration file path.
 - `--cpu`: Use CPU as the device for training and testing.
 - `-lr, --learning-rate`: Override the default learning rate.
 - `-bs, --batch-size`: Override the default batch size.